zombieleet/bashify/README.md

 #charAt

-get the character position of a string
+get the position of a character in a string

 ```bash
 charAt string positionToSearch